Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 Scenario Annual Premium Months Used Pro Rata Refund Short Rate Refund Penalty Cost

 Note: 10% short rate penalty used for illustration.
-Your policy may vary.
+Your policy and state may vary.
+Some insurers apply flat fees of $25–$75 instead.

 Penalty Is Highest Early On